ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 - Other Components can be included and operated anywhere within CQ5 or in isolation (e.g. portal).

 **Component hierarchies** determine how components share information with one another.
 There are 3 types of Component Hierarchies,
-1. Resource Type Hierarchy : Components use it to inherit scripts, dialogs, and descriptions, as well as thumbnail pictures and icons, from the main component.
+1. **Resource Type Hierarchy** : Components use it to inherit scripts, dialogs, and descriptions, as well as thumbnail pictures and icons, from the main component.
-2. Container Hierarchy :
+2. **Container Hierarchy** : is used to transport configuration settings, control set layout, and dialog layout from parent to child components.
-3. Include Hierarchy :
+3. **Include Hierarchy** :